Johnny-Foreigner/timeseries_chi-sea-dsc/README.md

 One way to remove trends is to difference our data.
-Differencing is performed by subtracting the previous observation (lag=1) from the current observation.
+Differencing is performed by subtracting the previous observation (lag=1) from the current observation, thereby creating a timeseries of differences.

 ```python